 On August 14, 2006, the new depot opened with ADA-compliant facilities, improved safety, and more parking.
 The new depot kept the trademark Victorian-inspired octagon tower complete and the decorative brackets of the former depot’s design.

-The original Milwaukee Road Depot resides in a Caledonia, WI, park.
+The original Milwaukee Road Depot resides in a park in Caledonia, WI.

 Where To Find The Sturtevant Depot